 80% Examination, 20% Coursework

-Hull, John, Options, futures and other derivatives, 7th Edition, Prentice Hall.
+Hull, John, Options, Futures and other derivatives, 8th Edition, Prentice Hall, 2012.

-Baxter, Martin; Rennie, Andrew, Financial calculus : an introduction to derivative pricing, Cambridge University Press, 1996
+Baxter, Martin; Rennie, Andrew, Financial Calculus: an introduction to derivative pricing, Cambridge University Press, 1996 (E-book version also available)

 See the library reading list for this module (Canterbury)